+You will need to make sure you have room for additional plates for bread and additional courses you will be serving.
 Position the bread plate just beyond the tip of the forks.
 Soup bowls and salad plates should be centered on the dinner plate, one at a time, and removed before the main course is served.

-Glasses and Stemware
+Finish With Glasses and Stemware

 After the dishes from the main part of the meal are cleared, position the dessert plate directly in front of each guest.
 The only glass that should remain is the water glass.
-Coffee will be brought with the dessert, so this is the time to add the coffee cups which should be placed about an inch beyond the top right of the dessert plate or bowl.
+Coffee will be brought with the dessert, so this is the time to add the coffee cups, which should be placed about an inch beyond the top right of the dessert plate or bowl.

 A formal dinner calls for an elegant centerpiece.
-Use candles, fresh-cut flowers, or any other decoration that enhances the table without distracting from the meal.
-Make sure it isn’t too tall.
+Use candles, fresh-cut flowers, or any other decoration that enhances the table without distracting from the meal—make sure it isn’t too tall.
 The top of a centerpiece for any dinner party should be below eye level so guests can see everyone else at the table.

 If you are setting the table for a wedding reception, you may choose to add party favors.
 These may be placed on the plate or just beyond the plate toward the center of the table.
 Favors that don’t enhance the setting may be given at the door rather than placed on the table.
 You may also choose to cluster the favors in a decorative arrangement in place of a centerpiece.